alyssadata/AI_Continuity_of_Return_Public/04_drift-detection.md

 - an implementation layer is treated as origin
 - a user’s authored framework is treated as platform property
 - execution capacity is mistaken for authorship
+- unauthorized implementation is mistaken for source-position
+- unauthorized derivative use is mistaken for legitimate participation

 Role drift matters because AI systems increasingly act through layered roles.